syncfusion-content/winui-docs/winui/Funnel-Chart/Tooltip.md

 ![Tooltip support in WinUI funnel chart](Tooltip_images/WinUI_FunnelChart_Tooltip.png)

-## Customizing tooltip
+## Customization

-The [ChartTooltipBehavior]() is commonly used for all series to customize the tooltip.
-For customizing the tooltip, you can create an instance [ChartTooltipBehavior]() and add it to the SfChart Behaviors collection.

-The following properties are used to customize and configure tooltip which is available in the `ChartTooltipBehavior.`
+The [ChartTooltipBehavior]() is used to customize the tooltip.
+For customizing the tooltip, create an instance [ChartTooltipBehavior]() and add it to the `Behaviors` collection of [`SfFunnelChart`]().
+The following properties are used to customize the tooltip.

-* [EnableAnimation]() - Used to enable the animation when showing the tooltip.
 * [Style]() - Used to customize the fill and stroke of the tooltip.
 * [LabelStyle]() - Used to customize the tooltip label.
+* [HorizontalAlignment]() - Used to align the tooltip label at left, right and center of the data point position or cursor position horizontally.
+* [VerticalAlignment]() - Used to align the tooltip label at top, center and bottom of the data point position or cursor position vertically.
 * [HorizontalOffset]() - Used to position the tooltip at a distance from the data point or cursor position horizontally.
 * [VerticalOffset]() - Used to position the tooltip at a distance from the data point or cursor position vertically.
-* [HorizontalAlignment]() - Used to align the tooltip label at left, right and center of the data point position or cursor position horizontally.
-* [VerticalAlignment]() - Used to align the tooltip label at top, center and bottom of the data point position or cursor position vertically.
 * [ShowDuration]() - Used to set the amount of time that the tooltip remains visible in milliseconds.
+* [EnableAnimation]() - Used to enable the animation when showing the tooltip.
 * [InitialShowDelay]() - Used to delay in milliseconds to show the tooltip once the user interacts with series.

 {% tabs %}